 We’ve provided some tips here.
 But remember, you can try out your plan until September 30 for the fall and January 31 in the spring and make changes if necessary.

 How is my dining plan billed?

 We process meal plan applications weekly and send them to the cashier’s office beginning in June each year.
 It may take up to two weeks before the charges register with the cashier.
-That said, as long as we have your request, we can make your plan active within 48 hours of receiving the request, regardless of whether or not it has been billed and paid for.
+That said, as long as we have your request, we can make your plan active within 48 hours, regardless of whether or not it has been billed and paid for.

 When is it active?

-Meal plans become active on August 11, 2014.
+Meal plans become active as soon as housing is open each semester.
 Please plan to have your meal plan request in our system at least 48 hours prior to arriving on campus.